Incorporating Tailwind CSS into Django 6

 NPM_BIN_PATH = "C:/Users/andre/.config/herd/bin/nvm/v23.11.0/npm.cmd"

-As we mentioned before, this route is an example and is for when you have it configured but the django tailwind package didn't find it.
-You must replace the previous route with the one you use on your system.
+As we mentioned before, this path is an example and is for when you have it configured but the django tailwind package DID NOT find it; you must replace the previous path with the one you use in your system.

-Finally, we can use the following tag in our master template, which imports CSS internally:
+Finally, we can use the following tag in our master template which is the one that imports CSS internally:

 djangoshopping\blog\templates\master.html